axelvaldez/radical-companies/_posts/3-fiat-model/2023-01-13-lazy-greedy-cowardly.markdown

     <li>Juveniles, Adults, Old.</li>
     <li>Organized religions.</li>
    </ul>
-  <li>Polarized people are easier to lead by the nose.
+  <li>Polarized people are easier to lead, even to the slaughterhouse.
 People help each other to not submit.
 They are a pain to control.</li>
   <li>Taking hopefulness and dignity out out of work that others have to do for me, because they are not owners.</li>
   <li>Hopefulness and dignity things lie outside the work I need them to do.</li>
   <li>Only coins count as motivators.</li>